 - Our primary goal is to find caring, lasting homes for every adoptable animal; we place more animals than any other humane organization in central Missouri.

-- The most important way to reduce the unwanted pet population is through spay/neuter; last year our veterinary facility (that primarily serves economically disadvantaged members of the community) spayed or neutered 2,956 animals, thus preventing the birth of approximately 6,000 puppies and kittens.
+- The most important way to reduce the unwanted pet population is through spay/neuter; last year our veterinary facility (that primarily serves economically disadvantaged members of the community) spayed or neutered 2,832 animals.

 - CMHS has a contract with the City of Columbia to care and seek homes for dogs picked up by Animal Control and not claimed by owners within a seven-day period.